First-Time Buyer Buy-to-Let Mortgages

 And hence is likely to be no more than on a residential mortgage for you to live in, but a buy-to-let product will usually be more expensive.

 So there’s not going to be much point trying to go down this route if you are struggling to borrow enough on a residential mortgage.

 If you are concerned that you might not be able to borrow enough we may be able to find lenders who can offer more than you expect on a normal residential mortgage.

 The deposit required will be higher

 Buy-to-let mortgages usually require larger deposits typically in the region of 25% or more.

 Although this may reduce in the future, it’s still likely that the mortgage rate would be more expensive than a comparable residential deal.

 It’s likely there will be early repayment charges

-Another reason some might consider first time buyer to let mortgages is in order to buy a property to fix up and sell on.
+Another reason some might consider first-time buyer to let mortgages is to buy a property to fix up and sell on.

 If that’s your intention, then not only does the property need to be lettable as it is (see below) but bear in mind that early repayment charges will likely be for 1-5% of the mortgage balance (or more) and that most deals will tie you in this way for a couple of years.